hmfast/hmfast/docs/source/installation.rst

    You may now import the package.
    Since the emulators are large, ``hmfast`` will download them at import if it they do not already exist.
    By default, they will be downloaded to ~/hmfast_data.
-   If you wish to change this, simply uncomment the first line below and set your desired path.
+   If you wish to change this, simply uncomment the first two lines below and set your desired path.

    .. code-block:: python

+      # import os
       # os.environ["HMFAST_DATA_PATH"] = "path/to/hmfast_data"
       import hmfast